Kailari/kokonaisuus-book/src/chapter_6.md

 So, the takeaway here is that one must be careful with `storage.fetch_XXX` methods, as they can easily cause panics at runtime.
 I have not figured out how this could be done safely, or how I could get the compiler to complain about trying to simultaneously fetch the same component storage two times.

 Then onto the next topic; the `fetch_component_storage`.
 The trickery we do is luckily limited to the scope of a single method, thus its not *that* huge of an issue.
 However, I strongly dislike the approach we took here.
-We momentarily lose type-safety almost completely here.
+We momentarily lose type-safety almost completely.
 Yes, the application immediately crashes in case we manage to accidentally return wrong type of vector, but there is no compile-time guarantee that we have written code that is actually safe.
 I *might* invest some time in the future to create some *(at least a bit)* safer wrapper for doing this conversion, but that must wait for after we have finished with generalizing the storage.

 What next?